 The Swan River daisy rarely falls victim to pests, especially when cared for as an annual.
 That said, slugs and snails have been known to munch on the plant's leaves at night.
 To deter them, place coffee grounds, eggshells, or slug deterrent at the base of the plant to ward off offenders.

 Powdery mildew and foliar fungal disease can move into an unkempt crop of Swan River daisies.
 To prevent this, make sure to allow ample space between the plants and don't overwater them.
 If a fungus moves in, trim the infected plants to open up the airflow and dry out the soil.
-This should remedy the situation unless it's advanced.
+This should remedy the situation unless it's too advanced.
 Chemical fungal treatments are rarely helpful.

 How to Get Swan River Daisy to Bloom